MicrosoftDocs/azure-docs/articles/azure-monitor/agents/azure-monitor-agent-manage.md

 ## Prerequisites

-The following prerequisites must be met prior to installing the Azure Monitor agent.
+The following prerequisites must be met prior to installing Azure Monitor Agent.

 - **Permissions**: For methods other than using the Azure portal, you must have the following role assignments to install the agent: